idast3/noroff-react-content/lessons/lesson1.md

 ## Styling

 Our React app is using **CSS modules** for styling.
+This is the default way to handle styling in an app created with `Create React App`.
 In `App.js` we are importing `App.css`.
 With CSS modules, imported CSS files are only applied to the component in which they are imported.
 We can set global styles in `index.css`.

 We aren't going to do much styling in this course and will rely mostly on Bootstrap for our styles.